SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Engineer%20Setups%201.JPG)

 You have to enter all the fields in the upper area to specify the simulation, car, track, current weather and so on.
 Then you will get a recommendation for initial cold tyre pressures in the lower area, if a matching setup is available in the setup database.
-Depending on the temperature settings the recommended tyre pressures will be marked in dark green for a perfect match, or light green or even yellow, if the values have been interpolated from different air and/or track temperatures.
+Depending on the temperature settings the recommended tyre pressures will be marked in dark green for a perfect match, or light green or even yellow, if the values have been extra- or interpolated from different air and/or track temperatures.

 With the dropdown menu in the lower left corner you can choose, whether only your own setups (=> "Local") will be included in the database search or that also the setups of othe users of Simulator Controller might be considered (=> "Local & Global").
 Since the community setups have not been consolidated yet, these two settings are identical for the moment.